 The Haley Award.
-Named in memory of an alumnus of the Notre Dame Army ROTC Battalion, a wristwatch is presented annually to the Cadet who displays the Notre Dame Ethos of "God, Country, Notre Dame" and serves as a mentor for the junior Cadets in the program.
+Named in memory of an alumnus of the Notre Dame Army ROTC program, a handcarved Irish shillelagh is presented annually to the Cadet who displays the Notre Dame Ethos of "God, Country, Notre Dame" and serves as a mentor for the junior Cadets in the program.